Posted on 9/26/2017 in Web Development

 - Component-based design: Representing site content through self-contained components is the norm.
 This enables content reuse and provides a standard model for content structure and behavior.

-- Robust data management: Application state is managed within the framework's data models instead of scattered throughout the DOM.
+- Robust data management: The application state is managed within the framework's data models instead of scattered throughout the DOM.
 Faster performance: Web page content updates are only written when necessary.
 To-be-rendered content is maintained in a virtual DOM and is rendered to the actual DOM when content changes occur.

 Integrate Your CMS